Cornwall has such a rich ecology of creative people – you can always discover more amazing folk to make things happen.

 Sean’s media career started over 15 years ago in broadcast at Sky Television.
 Now working in Content Creation and Digital Marketing for some of the South West’s top brands, he is often spotted around Cornwall with a camera in one hand and a coffee in the other.

-Adding to his list of amazing Cornish businesses, Sean works part-time for Golden Tree as Digital Marketing Manager.
+Adding to his list of amazing Cornish businesses, Sean works part-time for Golden Tree.

 Morgi is a fully trained office dog and the Golden Tree Wellbeing Officer.
 He takes us out for regular walks, eats our apple cores and speaks fluent Cornish.